Divorce Lawyer in Miami

 The first form to complete and file is the “Petition for Dissolution of Marriage.”
 The filing spouse is considered the “petitioner,” while the other is the “respondent.”

-Give your petition for dissolution of marriage to your county's clerk's office.
+Give your petition for dissolution of marriage to your county clerk's office.
 Before filing with the court, you must have your petition notarized.
 Fortunately, most courthouses can do this for free.

 You will give the clerk a signed and notarized copy of the petition, including the filing fee.
-In return, you should receive a copy of the forms, which include a date stamp that shows the court has filed the petition.
+In return, you should receive a copy of the forms, including a date stamp that shows the court has filed the petition.

 Make a copy of the petition for yourself and another copy to serve on your spouse.